Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/mcp23008/README.md

 ## DISCLAIMER :: EXPERIMENTAL VERSION 2

-### This repository is a first device specific support project for the MCP23008 and MCP23017
+### This repository is a first device specific support project for the MCP23008
 ### !!
 NOT READY FOR PRODUCTION USE !!

 Project by Tom Aarts